arzion/ProcessingOperation/README.md

 // Calling Stop() equivalent to manager.Dispose();
 ```

-## 2. With configuration (more preferrably if you are using IoC container):
+## 2. With configuration file (more preferrably if you are using IoC container):

 You can specifiy operations configuration in the *configuration file (.config)* of your application